 Possibly a self-portrait of the artist and his wife.
 A slightly embarrassed man, with two roses in his bonnet, holds in his right hand a perfect soprano hand-fluyt.
 The two uppermost finger holes are covered, the four beneath are open, and there is an offset hole for the little finger of the lowermost hand.
 The recorder is slightly flared towards the foot with two lightly incised decorative rings at the bell.
-In the pendant the subject (perhaps the artist's wife) has her houlette over her shoulder, and a small bird perches on her fingers, its wings outstretched.
+In the pendant the artist's wife has a houlette over her shoulder, and a small bird perches on her fingers, its wings outstretched.

 Jacob Lois was a Dutch etcher and painter of religious works and portraits.
+He was born and died in Rotterdam (c.1620-1676).

 Recorder Player, panel, 76.20 × 60.96 cm, Jan Woutersz.
-Stap (1599-1663).
-Paris: Étude Tajan, Old Master Paintings, Sale 4515, 14 December 2004, Lot 9, as Flageolet Player (sold).
+Stap (1599--1663).
+Paris: Étude Tajan, Old Master Paintings, Sale 4515, 14 December 2004, Lot 9, as Flageolet Player.

-A ruddy-faced, mustachioed man seen in side profile reading from an open music book, plays a one-piece, flared-bell alto recorder.
+A ruddy-faced, mustachioed man seen in side profile reading from an open music book, plays a one-piece, flared-bell alto recorder, right hand uppermost.
 The beak, window/labium, and off-set hole for the little finger of the lowermost (left) hand are clearly depicted.

 Jan Woutersz.
 Stap was a Dutch painter working in Amsterdam and known for his genre works.
 Many of his attributed pieces appear to be portraits of people at work in some sort of allegorical context; others are religious in nature.
+He was born and died in Amsterdam (1599-1663).